Private members' bills in the Parliament of the United Kingdom

-A private members' bill (PMB) in the Parliament of the United Kingdom is a type of public bill that can be introduced by either members of the House of Commons or House of Lords who are not Ministers.
+A private members' bill (PMB) in the Parliament of the United Kingdom is a type of public bill that can be introduced by either members of the House of Commons or House of Lords who are not ministers.
 Less parliamentary time is given to such bills and as a result only a minority of PMBs actually become law.
 Such bills can be used however to create publicity for a cause or issue and can affect legislation indirectly.
+Under section 14(8) of the Standing Orders, Priority is given in thirteen Fridays in each session, with the exact Fridays appointed by the House.

 Methods

-There are three methods by which a Member of Parliament can introduce a Private Members' Bill: by ballot, by the Ten Minute Rule, and by presentation.
+There are three methods by which a Member of Parliament can introduce a private members' bill: by ballot, by the Ten Minute Rule, and by presentation.

 Ballot

-Under this method Members who apply are drawn from a ballot and, if successful, are given Parliamentary time for their bill.
-Members of Parliament who are successful in the ballot often have a higher chance of seeing their legislation passed, as greater Parliamentary time is given to ballots than other methods of passing a PMB such as under the Ten Minute Rule.
+Under this method members who apply are drawn from a ballot and, if successful, are given parliamentary time for their bill.
+Members of Parliament who are successful in the ballot often have a higher chance of seeing their legislation passed, as greater parliamentary time is given to ballots than other methods of passing a PMB such as under the Ten Minute Rule.
 It is normal for the first seven ballot bills to get one day's debate each.

+Members drawn in the ballot for 2024-2025 were: